-Students are entitled to up to 2 weeks of Paternity leave taken in one week blocks, which must be agreed by their Director of Studies and recorded on their annual leave record.
+Students are entitled to up to 2 weeks of Paternity leave taken in one week blocks which must be agreed by their Director of Studies.
+Where a student is also a member of staff this must be recorded on their annual leave record.